MooersLab/pymolsnips/README.md

 $ pip3 install --user pynvim
 ```

-To be more precise, you can provide the full path to the Python interpreter used by Noevim and import pip as a module between installing pynvim.
+To be more precise, you can provide the full path to the Python interpreter to be used by *neovim* and import *pip* as a module before installing pynvim.

 ```bash
 $ sudo -H /opt/local/bin/python3.7 -m pip install pynvim
 ```

-Check in *vim* or *neovim* if python3 is enabled by entering:
+Check in *Vim* or *neovim* if python3 is enabled by entering:

 ```vim
 :echo has("python3")
 ```

 If 1 is returned, you have python3 installed.
-If 0, you do not.
+If 0 is returned, you do not.

 To install the plugins with Vundle, add the following to the Vundle plugin section of the  `.vimrc` file.